louis845/DevOpsNotes/networking.md

 Low level                         ------>                           High level
 ```

+Note that ICMP is over IP, but is not directly on the transport layer.
 ##  IPv4 packet routing
 A subnet are all IPs of the form:
     * `a.b.c.xxx`